The deadlines for Outgoing students are as follows:

 - Turkey: Bilkent University, Yildiz Technical University

-- United Kingdom: University of Edinburgh, University of Nottingham (please consult the international office first due to Brexit)
+- United Kingdom: University of Nottingham (please consult the international office first due to Brexit)

 Check the list of our partner institutions for more information on the schools and their Erasmus+ requirements.
 If you have a university in mind, that you would love to go to but we don’t have a formal agreement with it, feel free to contact our international office and we will do our best to make a formal agreement happen.

-Please note, that some of the partner institutions do not offer a full architectural education in English so it is advised to check their English curriculum possibilities prior to applying.
+Please note, that some of our partner institutions do not offer a full architectural education in English so it is advised to check their English curriculum possibilities prior to applying.

 For news on Brexit and mobility with our UK partners, we recommend to check latest development on the official European Commission’s website.
 Feel free to contact our international office if you are unsure.